-Course title & Code Credit s Credit distribution of the course Eligibility criteria Pre-requisite of the course Lecture Lecture Tutoria Practical/ (if any) 1 Practice Semiconductor device modeling and simulation (INDSE8C) 04 02 - 02 Course admissio n eligibility semiconductor devices
+Course title & Credit Credit distribution of the Eligibility Pre-requisite of

+Code S course criteria the course

+Lecture Tutoria Practical/ (if any)

+1 Practice

+Semiconductor 04 02 - 02 Course semiconductor

+device admissio devices

+modeling and n

+simulation eligibility

+(INDSE8C)

 - Students will develop a solid understanding of semiconductor device physics, operation, and behavior. - Students will grasp the fundamentals of semiconductor fabrication processes and how to model them effectively.